 One aspect I didn’t mention was that royal jelly can significantly boost fertility according to this and this study.
 The fact that this food alone is used to create the life-giving queen bee is enough to demonstrate its extraordinary powers.
 There are no studies directly covering acne and royal jelly, but the indirect evidence is so strong that it can clearly affect it.

 In terms of who can use it, royal jelly can benefit just about all severities of acne.
 If you have a ton of particularly aggressive spots, then royal jelly will be good for calming them down.
 If you merely have one or two pimples, then you can use royal jelly to get rid of those minor imperfections.
+Two other excellent natural topical treatments include grapeseed oil and sea buckthorn oil.

 Royal jelly is also a very good food to eat.
 It’s best for topical use, but many of the glowing studies referenced above were based on oral consumption.
 Eating royal jelly can benefit many of the indirect factors that lead to acne, particularly oxidative stress within the body.